 The Basics of Home Finance

-real estate typically involves a "Conventional", "FHA" or "VA" mortgage.
+Financing your home purchase typically involves a “Conventional”, “FHA” or “VA” mortgage.
 As a rule only a small percentage of home purchases are funded with cash.
-Most real estate contracts of sale have contingency clauses for financing but home buyers (even experienced home buyers who may already own a home) are well advised to arrange for a home loan BEFORE they start looking
+Most real estate contracts of sale have contingency clauses for financing but home buyers (even experienced home buyers who may already own a home) are well advised to arrange for a home loan BEFORE they start looking at homes.

 Any buyer can apply for an FHA-insured mortgage, with down payment of three percent or less.
 New regulations sometimes allow the down payment to be furnished by a relative.
 Some of your closing costs (prepaid mortgage insurance premiums for example) may be financed along with the rest of the loan.
 And a cooperative seller may agree to cover some of your other costs.

 Or perhaps you will be able to find a seller willing to handle the financing but this is less likely in a strong real estate market.
 In any event you would still need strong credit in most cases before a seller is likely to take such a risk.
 Small income properties owned by elderly landlords who are tired of managing tenants are possibilities.